csu-fangjun/notes/docs/source/go/hello.rst

   go run ex.go

-For recent version of go, ``go build`` will throw the following error:
+For a recent version of go, ``go build`` will throw the following error:

 .. code-block::